 your hand, (can be biggger or smaller), wad up the pieces,

 then straighten them and stack them, ready to use.

-Using the Minwax, pain the countertop, just an area the
+Using the Minwax, paint the countertop, just an area the

 size of the paper going on it, take a piece of crumpled